pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/dataSource.md

 Please review the following notes about data binding:

-- If the **PivotGrid** widget gets data from a server, enable [remoteOperations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/remoteOperations.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations') to notify the widget that the server performs data processing operations.
+- If the **PivotGrid** UI component gets data from a server, enable [remoteOperations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/remoteOperations.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations') to notify the UI component that the server performs data processing operations.

 - Data field names should not contain the following characters: `.`, `,`, `:`, `[`, and `]`.